 Signs of Offroading

-This is a very minor concern, but I figured I would mention it.
-If you are looking at a 4Runner and it has dings and scratches all over the place, that is usually an indication that it was driven off-road quite a bit.
+This is a minor concern, but I figured I would mention it.
+If you are looking at a 4Runner with dings and scratches all over the place, it usually indicates that it was driven off-road quite a bit.

-Now, this isn’t necessarily a bad thing, as many people love to take their 4Runners off-roading, but it could be some extra wear and tear on the vehicle.
-Some off-roaders will not clean the frame very well, and the frame will be covered in mud, dirt, and debris.
+This isn’t necessarily a bad thing, as many people love to take their 4Runners off-roading, but it could be some extra wear and tear on the vehicle.
+Some off-roaders will not clean the frame well, covered in mud, dirt, and debris.
 This can lead to corrosion and premature rusting of the frame.

 How To Make Sure Your 4Runner Lasts For A Long Time

 The best way to keep your 4Runner running strong for many miles is to take good care of it.
-What do those owners who have already hit 200,000 miles have to say about how they keep their 4Runner going strong?
+What do those owners who have already hit 200,000 miles have to say about keeping their 4Runner going strong?